DioxusLabs/docsite/docs-src/0.4/en/reference/context.md

 ## Lifting State

 One approach to share state between components is to "lift" it up to the nearest common ancestor.
-This means putting the `use_state` hook in a parent component, and passing the needed values down as props.
+This means putting the `use_signal` hook in a parent component, and passing the needed values down as props.

 Suppose we want to build a meme editor.
 We want to have an input to edit the meme caption, but also a preview of the meme with the caption.
 Logically, the meme and the input are 2 separate components, but they need access to the same state (the current caption).